This post contains affiliate links.

 The biggest advantage of the Bubblebum compared to conventional booster seats is that it’s small and light.
 During our gap year, we usually put it in our carry-on backpack along with Ride Safer vest and a few electronics.
 It fit perfectly!
 Our son could also have easily managed the size and weight in his own backpack (if he didn’t have so much junk in there).

-We used the Bubblebum inflatable booster seat in more cars than I can possibly remember and we always got a good belt fit.
+We used the Bubblebum blow up booster car seat in more cars than I can possibly remember and we always got a good belt fit.
 If you’re traveling to far-flung destinations, you’ll have no way of knowing what rental car or taxi will show up, so this consistency is extremely important.

 For budget travelers, you’ll be happy to know that it retails for a very reasonable $29.99 .
 We found the Bubblebum booster cheapest price here.